-Through First Front Door (FFD), FHLBank Pittsburgh (Bank) will assist with closing cost and down payment assistance by matching a qualified homebuyer's contribution 3-to-1.
-For every $1 of contribution the homebuyer makes, the Bank will provide $3 in grant assistance, up to a maximum of $5,000.
-To receive the full $5,000, a homebuyer would need to contribute $1,667.
+Through First Front Door (FFD), FHLBank Pittsburgh (Bank) will work with one of our member financial institutions to assist with your closing costs and down payment.
+For every $1 of contribution you make, the Bank will provide $3 in grant assistance, up to a maximum of $5,000.

-Homebuyer contributions can take the form of savings, a gift, a tax refund, an inheritance or any other funds accumulated by the homebuyer.
+Homebuyer contributions can take the form of savings, a gift, a tax refund, an inheritance or other funds you, the homebuyer, put into the deal.
 Contributions may not include another grant or forgivable loan.

 Qualified first-time homebuyers can use FFD grants toward closing costs and down payment assistance on eligible properties that are intended as the primary residence of the homebuyer at the time of program enrollment.
 These properties include single-family homes, townhomes, condominiums and modular units.
 Manufactured homes may be eligible if they are permanently affixed to a site.
 Investment properties are not eligible for FFD assistance.

 - Call a contact person from a list of participating member institutions.

 - Visit the participating member institutions branch location to discuss their mortgage process and ask for a First Front Door grant.